 What are your thoughts on the above suggestions?
 Are there other ways to build an online community?

 More in my social media marketing workshop!

 What I’ve covered above is just the tip of the iceberg.
 Social media marketing covers many other areas – from understanding how each social channel works, knowing which content format to use, to measuring and managing success.

-After almost 10 years in social media marketing, I will share what I know in a comprehensive two day social media marketing workshop.
+I will share what I know in a comprehensive two day social media marketing workshop.
 We’ve got workshops running every month so do check the schedule to see which one works best for you.